Lake Peigneur: Drilling disaster

-The resultant sinkhole swallowed the drilling platform, eleven barges holding supplies for the drilling operation, a tugboat, many trees, and 65 acre of the surrounding terrain, including much of Jefferson Island.
-So much water drained into the caverns that the flow of the Delcambre Canal that usually empties the lake into Vermilion Bay was reversed, causing salt water from the Gulf of Mexico to flow into what was now a dry lakebed.
-This backflow created for a few days the tallest waterfall ever in the state of Louisiana, at 164 ft, as the lake refilled with salty water from the Delcambre Canal and Vermilion Bay.
+The resultant sinkhole swallowed the drilling platform, 11 barges holding supplies for the drilling operation, a tugboat, many trees, and 65 acre of the surrounding terrain, including much of Jefferson Island.
+So much water drained into the caverns that the flow of the Delcambre Canal that usually empties the lake into Vermilion Bay was reversed, causing salt water from the Gulf of Mexico to flow into what was now an empty lakebed.
+This backflow created for a few days the tallest waterfall in Louisiana, at 164 ft, as the lake refilled with salty water from the Delcambre Canal and Vermilion Bay.
 Air displaced by water flowing into the mine caverns erupted through the mineshafts as compressed air and then later as 400 ft geysers.

 Although there were no human deaths, three dogs were reported killed.
-All 55 employees in the mine at the time of the accident escaped, with six employees later given awards by Diamond Crystal for heroism.
+All 55 employees in the mine at the time of the accident escaped, and six employees were given awards by Diamond Crystal for their heroism.
 Their successful evacuation was thanks to the mine's electrician who noticed a torrent of water and sounded the alarm, as well as the employees' discipline and training making their escape via the only elevator in an orderly fashion.
 The crew of seven on the drilling rig fled the platform shortly before it collapsed into the new depths of the lake.
 A fisherman who was on the lake at the time piloted his small boat to shore and escaped.

 Days after the disaster, once the water pressure equalized, nine of the eleven sunken barges popped out of the whirlpool and refloated on the lake's surface.

 Cause

-On the date of the disaster, the oil rig was conducting exploratory drilling in the lake alongside the edge of the salt dome.

-The rig's 14 in drill assembly had become stuck at 1228 ft two-and-a-half hours before the drilling rig began to tilt.
+On the morning of November 20, 1980, the oil rig was conducting exploratory drilling in the lake alongside the edge of the salt dome.
+The rig's 14 in diameter drill assembly had become stuck at 1228 ft two-and-a-half hours before the drilling rig began to tilt.
 The drill assembly punctured the salt mine beneath the lake, and the water entered the mine.
 Over the course of several hours, the fresh lake water dissolved the salt and enlarged the hole, causing the lake to drain into the mine.

+Evidence that could have confirmed the cause was washed away in the whirlpool.
+Engineers from Texaco and Diamond Crystal worked together after the fact and pinpointed the likely location of the hole within a mined out portion of the 1300 ft level of the mine.
 The Mine Safety and Health Administration was unable to determine blame because they could not determine whether Texaco was drilling in the wrong place or if the mine's maps were inaccurate.

-Evidence that could have confirmed the cause was washed away in the maelstrom.
-Engineers from Texaco and Diamond Crystal worked together after the fact and pinpointed the likely location of the hole within a mined out portion of the 1300 ft level of the mine.